 The first qualifying question: what is the budget?
 Discussing the budget can be the elephant in the room.
 Establishing clear estimates for a budget is paramount for setting good expectations.
 If cash flow is an issue for funding the project, there are financing options available for solar + storage as well as stand-alone storage installations.
 In our upcoming storage webinar, I’ll delve into a few different aspects of a battery that may impact the cost of the system: cycle life, total capacity and enclosure style.

 The second qualifying question: for what usage?
-A battery could be powering an off-grid well pump cycling each day or it could be a stand-by bank for a fridge and lightswitch cycling only four days a year.
+A battery could be powering an off-grid well pump cycling each day or it could be a stand-by bank for a fridge and a lightswitch cycling only four days a year.

 The third qualifying question: how much load/power?
-A battery can provide power for a single, small, continuous load or multiple, large, variable speed loads.
+A battery can provide power for a single, small, continuous load or multiple, large, variable-speed loads.
 Making these distinctions is paramount for precisely sizing a system.

 The final qualifying question: how long to sustain/energy?
 The well pump may be located in the Nevada desert, where the sun strongly shines many hours a day or the well pump may be in Anchorage, Alaska, where the sun shines very little in the winter months.
 If a load must run every day, the battery bank size must accommodate even the shortest amounts of sun hours for charging.
 Overall, ensuring the customer understands how much a system will cost and what features the system provides are equally important when discussing solar + storage installation.
 Tune in to hear more about this topic at our next storage webinar!